About Us

 Photo Credit: Nick Bristol

-In 1967, Sand County Foundation created a successful partnership among a group of private landowners to protect the land surrounding the famous “Shack” property of Aldo Leopold, America’s foremost conservation thinker.
-This pioneering cooperative venture led landowners to commit to voluntary conservation while raising awareness of Leopold’s land ethic, which inspires thousands of other owners of working land.
+In 1967, Sand County Foundation created a successful partnership among a group of private landowners to protect the land surrounding the famous “Shack” property of Aldo Leopold

-We’ve come a long way since mobilizing our first landowner partners to conserve Leopold’s sandy farmland in Wisconsin.
-Today, our impact spans the U.S., and is a direct reflection of what our donors and partners can achieve when landowners are encouraged to lead the way to improving our nation’s natural resources.
+We’ve come a long way since mobilizing our first landowner partners around Leopold’s sandy farmland in Wisconsin.
+Today, as we work to advance the adoption of conservation-minded land management methods, our impact spans the U.S. and is a direct reflection of what our donors and partners can achieve when landowners are empowered to lead the way to improving our nation’s natural resources.

 Our work: